kloimhardt/bb-web/README.md

 ## Rationale of bb-web
 It shows some of the good Clojure stuff: same language on the client and the server, Hiccup syntax, Reagent's clean client state management, hot reloading (at least a glimpse).

-It lowers the bar to Clojure Web-development.
+It offers a low entry bar to Web-development.
 There is no involved installation process.
 Here I especially have Windows users with company laptops and no Admin rights in mind.

 Of course, some power tools are not available.
 Especially Cljs-REPL or integrant/mount.
 As powerful as those concepts are, they first need to be mastered.
 And some of the lack is made up by Babashka's brisk start up time.